Scalade

 If playing with four (or six), you may wish to play in partnerships rather than individually.
 In such a case play is still the same — holding bonuses apply to individual players, with scores being combined at the end of each hand after being reckoned separately.

 I have not tried Scalade with more than three, so not sure how well it plays.
-I suspect it still works reasonably well at four, but becomes increasingly more unwieldy with more players.
+I suspect it still works reasonably well at four, and may even be superior to the three-player version, particularly playing at partners.
+I imagine it becomes increasingly more unwieldy with more players, and probably not worth attempting beyond six.

 Where to Play